DavidAfo-stack/RainAttenuation/README.md

 # RainAttenuation
-Rain Attenuation Prediction In Nigeria Using Artificial Neural Networks MATLAB was used to design this project
+Rain Attenuation Prediction In Nigeria Using Artificial Neural Networks.
+MATLAB IDE was used to design this project.